 Concerns are not always based on academic progress but could also be linked to the social and emotional development of the student.
 Any concerns that school staff or parents raise in this area may lead to a further investigation by the SENCO.

-Each pupil’s progress is continually monitored by their class teacher and the SENCO in a number of ways, including additional educational testing completed within school.
-The SENCO oversees any additional support a child may need and at the beginning of the new academic year, data is analysed and tracked to get a clear indication of which children need support with their academic work.
+Each pupil’s progress is continually monitored by their class teacher and the SENDCO in a number of ways, including additional educational testing completed within school.
+The SENDCO oversees any additional support a child may need and at the beginning of the new academic year, data is analysed and tracked to get a clear indication of which children need support with their academic work.

 Progress is discussed regularly between appropriate staff and reviewed formally every term.
 An age related level given in reading, writing and mathematics on an annual basis and this information is shared with parent/carers through the school annual reporting system.
 Support may be provided to pupils depending on their age and stage of development.
 Data from tests as well as assessment of learning opportunities carried out by teachers regularly allows us to ensure that curriculum planning is differentiated to meet the needs of all pupils.
 Support may be provided by our intervention teachers or teaching assistants who will work with the children in small groups or on an individual basis depending upon needs.